PwtanSG/hrm_automation_test/README.md

 # Introduction
 This project demonstrates the automated functional test of a HRMS website using Selenium WebDriver with Python.
+Page Object Model (POM) is used in this test automation to enhance the maintainability, reusability, and readability.

 ## Testcases
-/testcases/test_login.py
+testcases/test_login.py
 ### test_can_login_logout
 - Test user can login successfully with valid credential Test user can logout successfully from avatar dropdown logout